What makes up a healthy team?

-Right people: The people on the team are the correct fit for the role they have been assigned and have the proper training to complete their assignment.
+The people on the team are the correct fit for the role they have been assigned and have the proper training to complete their assignment.
+Plus, and more importantly, they want to be there.

-Ample resources: Regardless of the awesomeness of a team, if the team lacks adequate resources it will never achieve its full potential.
-(Take it from a former small business owner…no matter how good your employees are cash is king!)
+Regardless of the awesomeness of a team, if the team lacks adequate resources it will never achieve its full potential.
+Take it from a former small business owner – no matter how good your employees are cash is king in the business world.